-Almost as much as he enjoyed submitting people by cranking on their big toe, Burns really loved work with dumbbells that weighed less than 50lbs along with isometric and bodyweight work, and his recommendations for exercises mostly look dumber than the crap you see noobs doing in Planet Fitness in their first month of training.
+Almost as much as he enjoyed submitting people by cranking on their big toe.
+Burns really loved work with dumbbells that weighed less than 50lbs along with isometric and bodyweight work.
+His recommendations for exercises mostly look dumber than the crap you see noobs doing in Planet Fitness in their first month of training.
 Pulldowns to their lap?
 That nonsense is a majestic effort to isolate the lats compared to the nonsensical stuff you see Burns recommending.
-Partner-assisted push-pull exercises are about as good as it gets, because he’s got some wacky exercises that defy explanation harder than the success of the Jonas Brothers’ career.
+Partner-assisted push-pull exercises are about as good as it gets.
+He’s got some wacky exercises that defy explanation harder than the success of the Jonas Brothers’ career.

-As I mentioned above, Burns (although Hackenschmidt, Sandow, and other strongmen trashed most or all their opponents in wrestling) really only recommended light dumbbell work, bodyweight and isometric exercises, and Indian club bell work for strength training.
-He thought that machines were completely pointless (although the most popular machine at the time was a deadlift machine), and that the use of any dumbbell over 50 lbs. resulted in “abnormal development” that led to overly hard musculature that would make wrestlers slow, ungainly, and would ultimately shorten their lives.
+As I mentioned above, Burns although Hackenschmidt, Sandow, and other strongmen trashed most or all their opponents in wrestling.
+Really only recommended light dumbbell work, bodyweight and isometric exercises, and Indian club bell work for strength training.
+He thought that machines were completely pointless.
+Although the most popular machine at the time was a deadlift machine.
+As well as that the use of any dumbbell over 50 lbs. resulted in “abnormal development” that led to overly hard musculature that would make wrestlers slow, ungainly, and would ultimately shorten their lives.
 To illustrate his point, he mentioned that he easily defeated a grip specialist in wrestling, and that no professional ballplayer ever lifted weights.
 In short, even a guy like Farmer Burns could show his ass sometimes and be hideously, ridiculously wrong.

 In regard to diet, Farmer Burns had this to say:

 “THE QUESTION OF WHAT TO EAT IS NOT SO IMPORTANT AS WHAT NOT TO EAT.
-TO OVEREAT AND CLOG THE SYSTEM WITH TOO MUCH FOOD OR WITH FOOD THAT IS HARMFUL, IS WEAKENING AND PREVENTS DEVELOPMENT OF STRENGTH AND HEALTH.
-IN FACT, OVEREATING INVITES DISEASE, FOR THE OVERLOADED STOMACH AND INTESTINES ARE SLUGGISH, GIVE OFF POISONOUS MATTER TO SURROUNDING TISSUES, AND OFTEN RESULTS IN SEVER COMPLICATIONS, CAUSE FATTY DEGENERATION, AND OPEN UP A RICH FIELD FOR DISORDER AND DISEASE.”
+TO OVEREAT AND CLOG THE SYSTEM WITH TOO MUCH FOOD.
+WITH FOOD THAT IS HARMFUL, IS WEAKENING AND PREVENTS DEVELOPMENT OF STRENGTH AND HEALTH.
+IN FACT, OVEREATING INVITES DISEASE.
+FOR THE OVERLOADED STOMACH AND INTESTINES ARE SLUGGISH.
+GIVE OFF POISONOUS MATTER TO SURROUNDING TISSUES.
+OFTEN RESULTS IN SEVER COMPLICATIONS, CAUSE FATTY DEGENERATION, AND OPEN UP A RICH FIELD FOR DISORDER AND DISEASE.”

 “I THEREFORE ADVISE THE STUDENTS TO EAT PLENTY OF GOOD PLAIN FOOD, YET NOT TOO MUCH….
 AMONG THE THINGS TO AVOID ARE: ALL LIQUORS, VERY LITTLE TEA, OR COFFEE OR BETTER NOT ANY, TOBACCO, HIGHLY SEASONED FOODS, AND ALL KINDS OF FAT MEAT AND SWEETS.

 “RUNNING MUST BE A PART OF THE PROGRAM OF ANY MAN WHO EXPECTS TO BECOME A GOOD ALL-ROUND ATHLETE.
 IT IS THE GREAT DEVELOPER OF “WIND” AND YOU MUST HAVE “WIND” TO ENDURE LONG CONTESTS.
 WIND IS ANOTHER NAME FOR ENDURANCE.
-I HAVE WON DOZENS OF MATCHES BY SIZING UP MY OPPONENT, DECIDING THAT HE WAS NOT IN PERFECT CONDITION, AND THEN ALLOW HIM TO WORK ON ME UNTIL HE WAS EXHAUSTED AND “WINDED” AND PUFFING, WHEN I COULD THROW HIM WITH EASE.
+I HAVE WON DOZENS OF MATCHES BY SIZING UP MY OPPONENT.
+DECIDING THAT HE WAS NOT IN PERFECT CONDITION.
+THEN ALLOW HIM TO WORK ON ME UNTIL HE WAS EXHAUSTED AND “WINDED” AND PUFFING.
+WHEN I COULD THROW HIM WITH EASE.

 AT FIRST JOG ALONG FOR A FEW BLOCKS UNTIL YOU ARE QUITE TIRED AND ARE “PUFFING” CONSIDERABLY.
 DO NOT OVERDO THE MATTER.
 GRADUALLY INCREASE DAY BY DAY UNTIL YOU CAN RUN A HALF MILE, THEN A MILE, THEN LONGER DISTANCES.
-I CAN RUN TWO TO THREE MILES WITHOUT INCONVENIENCE, AT THE AGE OF FIFTY-TWO, AND I BELIEVE THIS IS ONE OF THE VERY GREATEST REASONS THAT I HAVE RETAINED MY STRENGTH AND ENDURANCE.
+I CAN RUN TWO TO THREE MILES WITHOUT INCONVENIENCE.
+AT THE AGE OF FIFTY-TWO.
+I BELIEVE THIS IS ONE OF THE VERY GREATEST REASONS THAT I HAVE RETAINED MY STRENGTH AND ENDURANCE.

 BEGIN THE RUNNING NOW AND KEEP IT UP.
-THE BEST TIME TO RUN IS IN THE EARLY MORNING, BUT IF YOU CANNOT TAKE THE TIME THEN, DO YOUR RUNNING IN THE EVENING, BEFORE EATING, OR LATE AFTER YOUR SUPPER IS DIGESTED.
-A BATH SHOULD OF COURSE FOLLOW THE RUN, THEN TAKE A BRISK RUB-DOWN AND YOU WILL FEEL FINE AND ENJOY LIVING (BURNS 29).
+THE BEST TIME TO RUN IS IN THE EARLY MORNING.
+IF YOU CANNOT TAKE THE TIME THEN, DO YOUR RUNNING IN THE EVENING.
+BEFORE EATING, OR LATE AFTER YOUR SUPPER IS DIGESTED.
+A BATH SHOULD OF COURSE FOLLOW THE RUN.
+THEN TAKE A BRISK RUB-DOWN AND YOU WILL FEEL FINE AND ENJOY LIVING (BURNS 29).

-So, there you have it- catch wrestling was and still is the unadulterated balls, and though the workouts are a little dated, their ideas are not entirely without merit… though they might stand to be a bit updated with modern MMA strength training.
-Either way, Farmer Burns would probably call you a wuss and jam his thumbs into pressure points while headbutting and spitting on you.
+So, there you have it- catch wrestling was and still is the unadulterated balls.
+Though the workouts are a little dated, their ideas are not entirely without merit.
+Though they might stand to be a bit updated with modern MMA strength training.
+Either way, Farmer Burns would probably call you a wuss.
+Jam his thumbs into pressure points while headbutting and spitting on you.